 Idiopathic pulmonary fibrosis (IPF) and chronic obstructive pulmonary disease (COPD) are both chronic and disabling lung diseases that cause shortness of breath.
-But IPF and COPD cause different forms of physical damage to your lungs.
+However, IPF and COPD cause different forms of physical damage to your lungs.

 IPF is often not diagnosed until permanent lung scarring is present.
-Many people with COPD have only mild symptoms and aren’t diagnosed until their disease has progressed further.
+Many people with COPD have only mild symptoms and are not diagnosed until their disease has progressed further.

 - Sex.
 More men than women are diagnosed with IPF.

 - Genetics.
 Having family members with pulmonary fibrosis increases your risk of this condition.

 The risk factors for COPD are similar to those for IPF: